chengjz/litums_detection/README.md

 1. Apply white balance to improve the performance of edge detection and qr-code-extractor
 2. Detect the qr-code location by utilizing the tool QR-Code-Extractor and then rotate the img based on the qr-code angle.
 For the detailed description of the qr-code-extractor, refers here: https://github.com/IdreesInc/QR-Code-Extractor#methodology---how-it-works
 3. Find exact position of the black background
-    1. Get the approximate position of the black background to narrow down the search area
+    1. Based on the QR-Code Location, Get the approximate position of the black background to narrow down the search area
-    2. Masked the travail part
+    2. Masked the trivial part
-    3. Get the exact position of the black background based on the approximate position and qr_area
+    3. Get the exact position of the black background based on the approximate position and QR-Code area

 4. Get the strip position with the following steps:
 * Find the major part of the strip: